testground/docs/debugging-test-plans.md

----
-description: >-
-  This document explains a few options available for finding bugs in test plans and troubleshooting failures
----

 # Debugging test plans

+_This document explains a few options available for finding bugs in test plans and troubleshooting failures_

 While writing a test plan, there are a few ways to troubleshoot.
 On this page I will introduce bugs intentionally so we can see how the system behaves and troubleshoot it.